ErmiyasHailemichael/Iterative-vs-Incremental-App-Feature-Strategy-Presentation/README.md

 ### Iterative Approach

-In an iterative approach, you'd develop the entire feature but refine it through successive versions:
+In an iterative approach, I'd develop the entire feature but refine it through successive versions:

 **Iteration 1:**